hyperledger/anoncreds-spec/spec/terminology.md

 These terms are defined by this specification:
 [[def: subject]]
-~ A subject, also known as an identity subject, is the entity that a digital identity belongs to.
+~ A subject, also known as an identity subject, is the entity about whom [[ref: claim]]s are made.

 [[def: claim]]
 ~ A claim is a part of digital identity related to a [[ref: subject]].
 A claim can be attested by the identity subject itself, or it can be asserted by another entity.